Local Field Potential Journey into the Basal Ganglia: Methods

 \subsection{Cross-correlation and surrogate analysis to identify significant interactions}

-In order to quantify the interaction represented by similarity between two signals in both sites X and Y. (One site is always the site from the deep electrode, and the other one is taken from the electrodes that are located on the cortex (electrodes E1-7), see Fig.\ref{fig:brainElects}.
-To this end, we analyze similarity, using cross correlation, between the of two simultaneous signals ${x}$ and ${y}$ each of length N. We divide both signals ${x}$ and ${y}$ into $N_L$-overlapping segments $\nu$ of equal length L=2.5 s.
-We choose an overlap of L/4=0.625 s.
-Thus, for each 120 second record we get $N_L=63$ time windows.
-Before the analysis, the signal in each segment $\nu$ is subtracted by its mean, in order to remove constant trends in the data.
-This normalization assures that the coupling between the signals ${x}$ and ${y}$ is not affected by their relative amplitudes, but mainly on variations from average..
+We used cross-correlation analysis to quantify the similarities between two signals, X and Y, namely from recorded cerebral cortex electrodes (E1-7) and BG sites (E-8), see Fig. \ref{fig: corrs}.
+We divide both signals ${x}$ and ${y}$ into $N_L$-overlapping segments $\nu$ of equal length L=2.5 seconds.
+We choose an overlap of L/4=0.625s.
+Thus, for each 120s record we get $N_L=63$ time windows.
+To remove constant trends in the data, the signal in each segment $\nu$ is subtracted by its mean.
+This normalization assures that the coupling between the signals ${x}$ and ${y}$ is affected mainly by their variations from the average.
 Next, we calculate the cross correlation function, $R^\nu_{xy}(\tau) = \sum_{\tau = -n/2}^{n/2} x^\nu(n+\tau)* y^\nu(n)$ within each segment $\nu=1,...,N_L$.
-We then normalize the sequence so that the auto-correlations at zero lag equals 1: $\hat{R}(\tau) = \frac{1}{\sqrt{\hat{R}_{xx}(0)\hat{R}_{yy}(0) }}\hat{R}_{xy}(\tau)$ for each window $\nu$.
-In order to distinguish between significant and non-significant interactions between signals ${x}$ and ${y}$, we study how their cross-correlation $R$ decays when shifting the signals against each other.
-The more it decays the more significant are the links.
-Panels (e) and (f) in Fig. (\ref{fig: Methods}) show examples of R versus time shift $\tau$ and suggest that more synchronized signals (with higher R values) have a marked decay of R($\tau$) (panel (e)) that may not be seen for less synchronized signals (panel (f)).
-To better quantify this observation, we define a significance value $w$ (standard score) that normalizes the maximum cross correlation index $R_{max}$ (detected at a particular time shift $\tau^*$) by the “background noise” characterized by the mean and standard deviation of R($\tau$).
-Colloquially, $w$ gives an estimate of how much $R_{max}$ “stands out” from the background.
-Specifically, how many standard deviations the value of the peak is farther from the noise.
+To distinguish between significant and non-significant interactions between signals ${x}$ and ${y}$, we study how their cross-correlation $R$ decays when shifting the signals against each other.
+The more the cross-correlation peak is above or below the background level, the more significant is the link or the mutual coupling.
+Panels (A-F) in Fig. (\ref{fig: Methods}) show examples (A,C and B,D ) of R versus time shift $\tau$ (E and F) and suggest that more synchronized (A,C) signals (with higher R values) have a marked decay of R($\tau$) (panel E) that are not seen (panel F) for non-synchronized signals (B and D) .
+To better quantify this observation, we define a Z-score-like index ‘w’ to determine the correlation strength or link strength.
+The index $w$ of maximal $R$ value is defined as the number of standard deviations above (or below) the mean over the shifting range.
+In our case, the parameter $w$ normalizes the maximum value, peak value - $R_{max}$ (detected at a particular time shift $\tau^*$) of the shifted-cross-correlation and mean, by the standard deviation of R($\tau$).
+Informally, $w$ gives an estimate of how much $R_{max}$ “stands out” from the background, see Fig. \ref{fig: Methods}(E).
+Specifically, we ask how many standard deviations the value of the peak is farther from the background noise.
 That is,